-In May 2023, the NAIC revised Statement of Statutory Accounting Principles ("SSAP") No. 34, Investment Income Due or Accrued for the updated presentation of investment income (see Note 7), effective for annual 2023.
-The Company adopted the revision on the effective date.
+In May 2024, the NAIC revised Statement of Statutory Accounting Principles ("SSAP") No. 107, Risk-Sharing Provisions of the Affordable Care Act to remove the federal Affordable Care Act disclosure on the transitional reinsurance program and the risk corridor program. (see Note 24), effective for annual 2024.
+The Company early adopted the revision in 2024.

-The Company reviewed all other recently issued guidance in 2023 and 2022 that has been adopted for 2023 or subsequent years' implementation and has determined that none of the items would have a significant impact to the financial statements.
+The Company reviewed all other recently issued guidance in 2024 and 2023 that has been adopted for 2024 or subsequent years' implementation and has determined that none of the items would have a significant impact to the financial statements.